reapermunky/Veriduct/README.md

 By splitting and disguising file content, Veriduct offers a level of “stealth” that can complement more conventional approaches to data encryption or storage.

+Example use-case: A journalist under surveillance fragments files.
+The USB has only meaningless chunks.
+She crosses the border.
+She’s safe.

 Key Features:

 Chunked Storage: Splits files into 4 KB chunks and stores them in a dedicated dictionary (veriduct_dict).